Cybersecurity for boutique legal businesses

-Finding the right web hosting provider and hosting type (e.g. shared, VPS, cloud) can be a bit of a process.
-Do some research to see what’s trending and why.
+Finding the right web hosting provider and hosting type (e.g. shared, VPS, or cloud) can be a bit of a process, but is the foundation for a sturdy site.
 We recommend prioritizing speed, reliability, security, and customer support, while steering clear of outdated software and known vulnerabilities.
 In particular, make sure your host is using updated versions of PHP and MySQL, two components that are vital to any WordPress site.

 A secure network is also crucial to maintaining a secure site, which means that you should secure any wired or wireless connections you’re using, and be smart when using public Wifi.
 If you want to get serious about network security, you should consider familiarizing yourself with vulnerability scanners such as nmap and OpenVAS.
 These can be used to keep hackers out (external scans), as well as to protect your network from internal threats like disgruntled employees or contractors (internal scans).

 Web applications (Web apps) are also a significant vector for cyberattacks.
 We don’t cover them in any detail here because the Open Web Application Security Project has an incredibly thorough approach to this topic.
 They offer a suite of open-source vulnerability scanning tools, which can be used to secure all sorts of sites.
-At Case Space Media, we use a variety of open-source tools in our security assessments.
-Need help getting started?
-Curious about your site?
-Give us a call today!
+At Case Space Media, we use a variety of tools in our security assessments.

 Before you make any changes… back up your files!

 Hardening your website for security purposes involves making changes to settings that might affect your site functionality and that may even crash your site.
 Before enacting any of the changes in this article, we recommend backing up anything and everything.
-WordPress.org has a great article about making backups, where they recommend keeping at least three backups in three different places (in case any become corrupted or lost).
+WordPress.org recommends maintaining at least three backups in three different places (in case any become corrupted or lost).

 At Case Space Media, we recommend having a few different types of backups, such as two automatic backups from Plug-Ins and a manual backup from something like phpMyAdmin or CLI-WP.
-Make sure to back up not just your site but your database as well.
-And remember, having incomplete or corrupted backups is like having no backups at all.
+Make sure to back up not just your site but your database as well–having incomplete or corrupted backups is like having no backups at all.
 You might also want to familiarize yourself with rebooting and debugging via your site’s control panel if you haven’t already.

 Application-layer security is something all websites should incorporate, whether they’re running WordPress or not.
 We recommend 1) switching to HTTPS and 2) implementing site-specific security headers.